ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 	// This is true since 12 - 25 = -13, which is less than 32.
 }
 ```
-In this case it is the right hand side that is converted to the type of the left hand side instead of vice versa.
+In this case it is the unsigned right hand side that is converted to the type of the left hand side instead, signed, of vice versa because the left hand side has a larger bit width.

-A real-world example may be a line like the following:
+A real-world example may be a line like the following [(56)](https://hamstergene.github.io/posts/2021-10-30-do-not-use-unsigned-for-nonnegativity):
 ```cpp
 if (source_index - findTargetIndex() < getSize())
 ```